contentful/ui-extensions-sdk/README.md

-# Contentful UI Extensions SDK
+# Contentful UI Extensions SDK and App SDK

 The UI Extensions SDK is a JavaScript library that allows developers to create custom Contentful Apps for the Contentful Web App.
 Every Contentful App has to include the library in its source.